greenthegarden/RedbearDuoMqttMoisturePublisher/README.md

 https://github.com/redbear/Duo

-Sensors:

-## SOftware
+## Software

 The Arduino IDE is required to be used to support the Redbear Duo board.
-I was not able to add the board definition to the PlatformIO my prefeered Arduino development platform.
+I was not able to add the board definition to the PlatformIO my preferred Arduino development platform.
 Support the the Redbear Duo board is added using the Board Manger.

-The source code for the projectsis hosted at
+The source code for the project is hosted at https://github.com/greenthegarden/RedbearDuoMqttMoisturePublisher.

-Requires a file containing configuration information named `secrets.h` with the following frormat
+Before compiling the code, add a file named `secrets.h` to the root project directory with the following format

 ```cpp
 //SSID (network name)